jlc248/satellite-resources/docs/source/Geostationary.rst

 Advanced Baseline Imager (ABI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ABI consists of 16 channels and passively senses data from visible, near-infrared, and longwave-infrared parts of the EM spectrum.
+ABI consists of 16 channels and passively senses emitted and reflected radiation from visible, near-infrared, and longwave-infrared parts of the EM spectrum.
 The table summarizes some characteristics of the bands.

 .. image:: ../static/images/ABI_table.png
   :width: 500